Lutie/TTRPG_Rules/terre-natale/docs/ethnies/ethnies.md

 If the character dies as a result of Corruption, they do not perish normally.
 Instead, they transform into a **Creature of Shadow**, an aberration of overwhelming violence and power—an outcome greatly feared by all who know of the Dark Surge.

 To mitigate the Dark Surge, the character may consume a dose of **Thaïs Flowers**, reducing their Shadow Threshold by **1d8**.
 Each dose costs **1 gold piece**.

+---

+### Black Cat {#birth-black-cat}
+Something about this character seems to invert the natural order of misfortune.
+Those who move against them find that fate itself bristles at the presumption.
+**Topic:** Karma expenditures aimed at altering an action that is directly detrimental to the character and targets them directly or indirectly are doubled.

+---

+### White Cat {#birth-white-cat}
+Fortune has a way of leaning toward this character.
+What benefits them seems to flow more easily, as though the world has quietly decided to be generous.
+**Topic:** Karma expenditures aimed at altering an action that directly benefits the character, whether by targeting them directly or indirectly, are divided by 2, rounded up.

+---

+### Wild Sentinel {#birth-wild-sentinel}
+This character never fully lowers their guard.
+Even at rest, something in them remains watchful — a deep, instinctive readiness that predates conscious thought.
+**Topic:** The character and their close allies do not need to prepare the first defense of a turn; if they do, they gain an advantage during that first defense.

+---

+### 4th Breakfast {#cult-4th-breakfast}
+For this character, food is not merely sustenance — it is ritual, comfort, and the quiet engine of their remarkable resilience.
+A second helping is never wasted; a third is practically medicinal.
+**Topic:** Each meal beyond the two normal daily meals grants 2 temporary PK that lasts until the end of the day.
+Meals must be spaced at least 2 hours apart and require/cost the same as a normal meal.

+---

+### Demanding {#cult-demanding}
+This character holds themselves — and those around them — to a standard that leaves little room for the acceptable.
+Precision is expected.
+Excellence is the floor, not the ceiling.
+**Topic:** Character criticality increased by 1.

+---

+### Excellency {#cult-excellency}
+When this character acts at their best, they surpass themselves.
+Moments of brilliance do not merely succeed — they resonate, as though the action itself demanded to be done perfectly.
+**Topic:** On a critical hit, the character receives a bonus of 2 to their roll.

+---

+### Sturdy Back {#birth-sturdy-back}
+A life spent in motion — carrying their own body across vast ground — has built this character's frame into something exceptional.
+Their back does not simply endure: it bears.
+**Topic:** The character's maximum total bulk is increased by 6.

+---

+### Momentum Breaker {#cult-momentum-breaker}
+Once this character commits to disrupting an opponent, the sheer weight of their presence makes it nearly impossible to ignore.
+They do not merely interrupt — they derail.
+**Topic:** An opponent making a saving throw to avoid being interrupted by the character does so at a disadvantage.

+---

+### Force of Nature {#cult-force-of-nature}
+The character's body is deeply attuned to natural patterns.
+**Effect:** Gets **Strength** and **Constitution** improvement by **4**, but all mind attributes suffers from a **-2 penalty**.